-- So, before availing a Group Insurance Scheme, one must thoroughly research which insurer to choose, so that you can continue with the same for a long time.
+- So, before availing of a Group Insurance Scheme, one must thoroughly research which insurer to choose.
+So that you can continue with the same for a long time.

-- Most employers avail for policies that require them to pay the entire premium amount.
+- Most employers avail of policies that require them to pay the entire premium amount.

-- But, they can also avail for schemes that are contributory.
+- But, they can also avail of schemes that are contributory.
 An employee is required to contribute to the premium of the contributory plans.

-For example: In the case of a Group Health Insurance contributory scheme, if the family member of an employee falls ill, the employee is required to pay a part of the expenses himself.
+For example: In the case of a Group Health Insurance contributory scheme, if the family member of an employee falls ill, the employee requires to pay a part of the expenses himself.

-- Most Group Insurance Policies have a feature that they become applicable to an employee from the first day of his joining the company.
+- Most Group Insurance Policies have a feature that becomes applicable to an employee from the first day of his joining the company.